 - How Design Thinking Reshaped Microsoft Products

-During the brainstorming session, the facilitator hands every person a pen and Post-its to write their ideas, then all the ideas are added to a wall or whiteboard.
+During brainstorming, the facilitator hands the attendees a pen and Post-its to write their ideas, and then they are added to a whiteboard.
 Each of the attendees starts to discuss their ideas with the group.
-As a result of these talks, more ideas are discovered which can be added to the wall.
+As a result of these discussions, more ideas are discovered, which can also be added to the wall.
 The below TEDx Talk discusses creative think methods:

-In some situation, when it comes to solving complex problems.
-The group may stick with ideas.
-It is the point where there are no creative ideas or the generated ideas are not efficient enough.
-One of the useful methods to overcome this situation is the reversed brainstorming. in this tool, the group members reverse their mindset.
-They tend to create the problem or make existing problems more complex (Check Design Thinking Tools: Reverse Brainstorming).
+When solving complex problems, the group may find defining or addressing ideas challenging.
+It is the point where there are no creative ideas, or the generated ideas are not efficient enough.
+One of the useful methods to overcome this situation is reversed brainstorming.
+In this tool, the group members reverse their mindset.
+They tend to create the problem or make existing issues more complex (Check Design Thinking Tools: Reverse Brainstorming).

-In the reversed brainstorming, the group members move between five main stages as following:
+In the reversed brainstorming, the group members move between five main stages as follows:

-Problem – In this stage, the team defines the problem that needs to be solved through the final product or service.
+Problem – In this stage, the team defines the problem that must be solved through the final product or service.

-Reverse – The team reverses their mindset.
-So, they think how to make the problem worse.
+Reverse – The team reverses their mindset by thinking about how to make the problem worse.

 Reverse – The ideas are reversed to form solutions or suggest solutions for the problem.

-Evaluate – The team evaluates the different solutions and see if it works as a solution for the original problem.
-Note that, the main idea of this stage is to check if the ideas provide solutions for the problem after reversing it.
+Evaluate – The team evaluates the different solutions and sees if it works as a solution for the original problem.
+Note that the main idea of this stage is to check if the statements provide solutions for the issue after reversing it.

 Lotus Blossom Diagram

-The Lotus Blossom Diagram is a mind-mapping tool that allows you to organize ideas and visualize the sub-categories of each idea.
+The Lotus Blossom Diagram is a mind-mapping tool that allows you to organize ideas and visualize them in sub-categories of each idea.
 It presents a more organized form of mind maps (Check Common Types of Mind Maps and How to Use Them).

 The Lotus Blossom Diagram final result should look like the above figure after following the below steps:

-1- Write the main problem in the center of the diagram
+1- Write the main problem in the centre of the diagram

-2- Write eight themes related to the problem in the squares around the main problem
+2- Write eight themes related to the situation in the squares around the central problem

 4- Continue the process until all the ideas are visualized and linked together

 Sometimes, we need to evaluate situations using business tools or investigate the problem’s root cause based on the collected data.
-After brainstorming ideas, it is the time to evaluate it and isolate the most efficient solutions in order to take to the next prototyping stage.
-While the brainstorming stage avoids the judgment on the suggested ideas, the evaluation aims to evaluate and critique it.
+After brainstorming ideas, it is time to assess them and isolate the most efficient solutions to take to the next prototyping stage.
+While the brainstorming stage avoids judgment on the suggested ideas, the evaluation aims to evaluate and critique them.